Legislative Updates

 SB28 High Volume Landlord Tax: This ridiculous bill was reintroduced by Senator Blessing in an effort to curb the influence and ownership of institutional investors (they currently own btw 1-3% of SFH, not much influence).
 If enacted, it would charge those who own more than 50 properties in any one county $2,000 PER month PER house!
 This bill has lost momentum through OREIA's continued efforts to educate legislators as to the devastation this bill would bring to the industry.

 SB22 Property Tax Credit: Offering a property tax credit to certain homeowners and renters if their tax liability is greater than 5% of their income.
+This bill hasn't had any hearings but the idea is often included in property tax reform conversations.

 SB5 Anti-Squatter Bills: Look to make squatting a criminal offense able to be addressed directly by law enforcement instead of a civil matter requiring eviction court.
 OREIA fully supports these common sense bills to protect property owners and neighboring properties from criminal elements.
 Introduced to Senate committee and hearing proponent testimony.
 No additional movement since introduction.
 OREIA NEEDS squatting stories to help put a face on this legislation!
 Please contact us if you are willing to share your story.